-As the Growthhackers site tells it, Airbnb got its start when two designers who were desperate to make ends meet decided to build a website so that they could rent out three air mattresses in their San Francisco loft to conference attendees to make a bit of cash.
-The idea took off, and soon the friends were inundated with requests from people who wanted the service expanded to other cities across the world.
+As the Growthhackers site tells it, Airbnb got its start with two designers who were desperate to make ends meet.
+They decided to build a website so that they could rent out three air mattresses in their San Francisco loft to conference attendees.
+The idea took off.
+Soon, the friends were inundated with requests from people who wanted the service expanded to other cities across the world.

-While Airbnb did succeed in getting some early investment and slowly grew their customer base, things took off when they implemented what became known as the Craigslist platform hack in 2010, which has since become renowned for its ingenuity and success.
-Essentially what they did was to exploit a clever technical loophole to ensure that when users posted a listing to Airbnb, it generated a URL enabling them to post the listing to Craigslist as well.
+Airbnb did succeed in getting some early investment and slowly grew their customer base.
+Things really took off when they implemented what became known as the Craigslist platform hack in 2010.
+This has since become renowned for its ingenuity and success.
+Essentially, what they did was exploit a clever technical loophole.
+This ensured that when users posted a listing to Airbnb, it generated a URL enabling them to post the listing to Craigslist as well.
 An additional hack offered users the opportunity to hire a professional photographer to present their listings.
 These, along with many tweaks along the way, led Airbnb to become the success story that it is today.

 3. Rapid growth through referrals: PayPal